 Yet, while some of the wheels in this category offer performance strengths (e.g. stiffness) relative to other value carbon wheelsets only to be offset by comparable weaknesses (e.g. crosswind management), these Light Bicycle wheels impressed me and fellow tester Miles for doing most everything on our performance lists decently.

 While not as stiff as say, the Bontrager Aeolus Pro 5 TLR Disc wheelset reviewed above or as aero as the Zipp 302 also written up above, these WR46C02 wheels are both adequately stiff and do help hold your momentum somewhat.
 Though not climbing wheels, they also go uphill reasonably well and certainly better than some of the heavyset hoops in this review.

-While I haven’t found any of these value carbon wheelsets to be in the same comfort ballpark as the $2000+ carbon wheels, they were comfortable enough run tubeless at the low end of my air pressure range to not wear me out when I did a 4-hour ride on them.
+While I haven’t found any of these value carbon wheelsets to be in the same comfort ballpark as the performance carbon ones, they were comfortable enough run tubeless at the low end of my air pressure range to not wear me out when I did a 4-hour ride on them.

 The handling was decent, the DT Swiss 240 hubs I speced the wheels with are relatively quiet and roll smoothly, and the rims managed the crosswinds predictably despite being an older V-shaped profile.
 Set up with my benchmark 25C Zipp Tangente Speed RT25 tires, they measured a mm narrower than the outside rim width which is good for aero performance.

 In a flat out sprint, while not floppy, they did not feel super fast in a straight line.
 Instead, they seemed rather average among similarly priced wheels.
 While they are also made in a rim version, we weren’t able to test their braking performance since we rode the disc brake model.

 It’s also worth noting that their subtle finish is attractive and the tires went on easily, sealed with only a track pump, and held air and sealant well.